-U.S. Chrome provides a variety of plating services including hard chrome, thin dense chrome, electroless nickel and NiCom.
+U.S. Chrome provides a variety of metal finishing services including hard chrome electroplating, thin dense chrome, electroless nickel plating and NiCom.
 Other metal finishing services are also offered to increase the longevity and use of your parts, components, and equipment.

 Thin dense chrome, or TDC, is similar to flash chrome plating, offering a thin layer of protection, but the thickness of the plating is limited to 0.0002” and is plated under special conditions to produce a dense coating.
 This electroplating process is recommended for unique industry specific applications.